codyde/cmbu-bootcamp-app/README.md

 Multi-tier application (3), responsive, and leverages technologies and languages that are common place in developer communities.
 It was designed as cloud native first from a Docker perspective (included is the docker compose file) but also includes the Kubernetes YAML file for deploying to a Kubernetes cluster.

+A blueprint.yaml file for import into Cloud Automation Services is included as well.

 ## Application Description

 # Tier 1 - Frontend Application - User Presentation